COVID-19 HR guidance for schools and staff

 Should I continue to advertise my vacancies?

-Yes, you can still continue with your recruitment activities, you will need to consider different ways in which you conduct interviews and assessments (see question 4 & 5).
-You should also think about how you can start your new employees, if you advertise can they realistically start work if the school is closed? (see question 6)
+Yes, you should still continue with your recruitment activities, you will need to consider different ways in which you conduct interviews and assessments

 What can we do instead of schools tours?